facesthe/toml_const/toml_const/README.md

 // include a TOML file in your project relative to your manifest directory toml_const! {
+    /// Docstring for this item
+    #[derive(PartialEq, PartialOrd)] // Clone, Copy, Debug are already derived
     pub const EXAMPLE_TOML: "../example.toml";
     // multiple definitions are supported
     static CARGO_TOML: "Cargo.toml";